Hebrews 8:1-3

 Beginning in Hebrews 7:1 through Hebrews 10:18, the writer has a number of contrasts between the old and the new covenant -- 13 out of 17 uses of the Greek word for "covenant", diatheke, occur in this span of Hebrews, so it is clearly a key word in this section.

 As you study Hebrews 8, keep the context in mind, remembering that the readers of this epistle were primarily Hebrews who professed Christ but who under threat of persecution were being tempted to abandon the truth about the Messiah and return to the bondage of Judaism.
 It is difficult for most of us in modern America to comprehend the mindset of these Jews whose forefathers had practiced Judaism for over 1000 years.
 They had been taught the Hebrew Scriptures through which God had revealed Himself and they were "comfortable" with their religious practices.
-Would you too not be tempted to slide back into the comfort zone of the old paths which were tried and true, especially if you were being threatened with persecution by your peers?
+Would we too not be tempted to slide back into our "comfort zone" of the old paths which were tried and true, especially if we were being threatened with persecution by our peers?
 The writer's solution to this spiritual challenge is to present the supremacy of the Lord Jesus Christ, Who was in every way better - better than angels, better than Moses, a better priest than Aaron, and the Inaugurator, Guarantor (see Hebrews 7:22-note) and Mediator of a better covenant, these latter two concepts being the primary focus of Hebrews 8.

 In Hebrews 8:1-6a the writer explains that Jesus is the better priest Who ministers in the true tabernacle.
 Note that although the specific phrase "better priest" does not occur in the NAS, this is clearly the writer's intent.